01.042: Use of Indoor Spaces

 7. Protocol for engagement

-Engagement with students involved in free expression, when appropriate, reflects the university’s educational mission to foster an environment of open discourse, debate, and learning.
+Engagement with people involved in free expression, when appropriate, reflects the university's educational mission to foster an environment of open discourse, debate, and learning.
 For example, leaders and representatives of academic units, the division of student affairs, diversity and inclusion, and event services may engage with participants to encourage constructive dialogue depending on the facility and circumstances of the demonstration.

 University officials should maintain protocols for responding to demonstrations and engaging constructively with participants – especially students – when safe and appropriate.

-8. Clean-up and damage fees
+8. Clean-up and damage fees, personal property

 10. Commercial use

-Any proposed commercial activity
+Any proposed commercial activity:

-1. will be limited to Baker university center and be consistent with policy 24.002 and 24.003; or
+1. will be limited to Baker university center; or

 2. will follow the rules set forth in policy 42.550.